AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 Evaluation of this heuristic on other benchmarks is just beginning.
-Some tests on parts of RavenDB show a possible 2% CQ improvement, though there were some interations with force inline directives.
+Some tests on parts of RavenDB show a possible 2% CQ improvement, though there were some interactions with force inline directives.
 Measurements on ASP.Net Techempower plaintext show about at 2% regression.